Sir Gilbert Parker, 1st Baronet: Outcome

 Parker continued his propaganda efforts up until the year the United States entered the war, 1917.
 At the beginning of 1917, he visited the United States to meet with Americans he had been corresponding with.
 On 3 February 1917, President Woodrow Wilson made a speech during Parker's visit that severed diplomatic ties with Germany.
 The U.S. had almost declared war and Parker believed that he had fulfilled his responsibilities.
-Later that same day, he resigned from his position at Wellington House, due to, he said, his failing health.
+Later that same day, he resigned from his position at Wellington House, due to failing health, he said.

 All of Wellington House's activities were kept in complete secrecy.
 This increased the credibility of their publications, because they could not be traced back to any official sources.
 Parker's letters concealed their connection and origin with the British government, and his American contacts never realized they were being manipulated.
 Today his influence on the First World War and America's entry into it is often overlooked, even by seemingly comprehensive propaganda analysis.